 - Beach fales have shared bathroom facilities

-- All bed linen, towels and mosquito nets provided
+- All bed linen, towels, and mosquito nets are provided

-- Free cold filtered water, tea and coffee available 24/7
+- Free cold filtered water, tea, and coffee are available 24/7

 - Short distance to the Coastal Walk and To Sua Ocean Trench

 - Book at booking.com